Joint Commission Survey Readiness Checklist: An Operator’s Field Guide

 How the SAFER Matrix changes what you actually have to do

-Translation for the CAP: a high-risk, widespread finding pulls your CEO and board into the response.
+Translation for the CAPA: a high-risk, widespread finding pulls your CEO and board into the response.
 A low-risk, limited finding does not.
 Your checklist needs to reflect that asymmetry.
 We tag every checklist item with an anticipated SAFER zone so the owner knows what evidence they will need to produce before the surveyor writes anything down.

 The 30/60/90 mock survey cadence we run

-• Annually, a system tracer for high-risk processes (data management, medication management, infection prevention).
+- Annually, a system tracer for high-risk processes (data management, medication management, infection prevention).
 This is where surveyors find the policy-versus-practice gap that the chapter mocks miss.

 What operators should walk away with

 Hospitals do not need another binder.
-They need clarity on who owns what, where the evidence lives, and what the SAFER zone looks like before a surveyor walks in.
+Operators need clarity on who owns what, where the evidence lives, and what the SAFER zone looks like before a surveyor walks in.
 That is the work.
-TJC’s January 2025 enhanced survey report now lists high-risk and widespread findings first, which means the executive team will see them first.
-Operators who pre-stage CAPs by anticipated SAFER zone respond in days, not weeks.

 Frequently asked questions